AMERICAN CREED EDUCATION CAMPAIGN

 Education Partners

-Student voice is amplified by the following partners:
+Student perspectives will be amplified by the following partners:

-Produced by KQED Education, this national youth media publishing platform is a vehicle through which students contribute their voices and visions to a national conversation sparked by American Creed documentary films and clips.
-KQED Education will conduct outreach to partner PBS stations so those stations can spotlight the work of local students in PBS markets around the country.
+Produced by KQED Education, this national youth media publishing platform is a vehicle through which students contribute their voices and visions to a national conversation.

 Digital_STACKED_PBS_LearningMedia_Logo.png